xinhuichua/tech_series-hackathon/README.md

 To be aboe to receive messages:
 1. Send a Message to the following bot: https://t.me/ElderCareAlertBot
 2. Retrieve Chat id via: https://api.telegram.org/bot7129549276:AAEst0pSSbyIVm8ReCWTpwlck3Q5uCGExhI/getUpdates?offset=6845319
-3. Replace Chat id in line 35 with your Chat id
+3. Replace Chat id in line 35 with your Chat id.
+There are two chat ids to replace, one in SOS.vue and another in homepage.vue

 ### Feature 3
 - Personalized Daily Routine and Medication Management for Seniors